 Finally, I’d like to point out that Universal uses the same fine-print disclaimer for each of the above rides: “This attraction may not accommodate certain people due to their body shape or size.”
 So just keep that in the back of your mind, as well.

 Addressing our grievances

 Needless to say, I went to Guest Services and complained.
 To their great credit, they apologized and gave me a total refund for the admission to their parks.
 They told me they hear this complaint a lot, and they will take it into account in the future.
-Not long afterwards, I spoke with a Universal engineer away from the parks, and he told me that they had factored this into the design of Harry Potter and the Escape from Gringotts.
+Not long afterward, I spoke with a Universal engineer away from the parks, and he told me that they had factored this into the design of Harry Potter and the Escape from Gringotts.
 If this is correct, then it means that negative feedback from larger people helped influence Universal’s design for a ride to make it more accessible.
-This is great news!
-I am glad to hear this, and hopefully it bodes well for the park’s future.
+I was glad to hear this, and, hopefully, it bodes well for the park’s future.

 Plan ahead and have a blast!

-If you are a larger guest, it is best to expect some problems with a few of the rides at Universal.
-If it’s the first time you’ve heard of these issues and you are planning on going to Universal within a year or so, then take that time to start dieting and exercising – maybe you can use this problem as an incentive to drop a few pounds before taking your big trip to the resort.
-I know this is easier said than done (I’m living proof), but just walking regularly will condition you to be able to at least navigate the parks without being overly fatigued or needing a scooter (don’t get me started on those things).
+If you’re a larger guest, it’s best to expect some problems with a few of the rides at Universal.
+If it’s the first time you’ve heard of these issues and you’re planning on going to Universal Orlando within a year or so, then take that time to start dieting and exercising – maybe you can use this problem as an incentive to drop a few pounds before taking your big trip to the resort.
+I know this is easier said than done (I’m living proof), but just walking regularly will condition you to be able to at least navigate the parks without being overly fatigued or needing a scooter (don’t get me started on those things!).